MBowey/LexLutherChatBox/README.md

 ## AWS Lambda: Intent Handler & NLP Model
-The main code of our project consisted of building a Lambda Function that followed the steps below and then connecting it to Amazon Lex.
+The main code of our project consisted of building a Lambda Function that would handle the user requests from Amazon Lex.
+The user would select the Investment and Update they wanted, which would then get passed through our Lamda Function as slot prompt and return a message with the final result.

 * Build AWS Lamda Function
 * Import Libraries (Pandas, nltk, SentimentIntensityAnalyzer)